refaktor/rye-website/content/meet_rye/specifics/context.md

 So how does this work?
 Evaluator finds values of **out**, **clrf**, **info** and **codepage** in it's now parent context, the context _pos-printer_ that we created above.
 It evaluates the first 3 because they are functions and retrieves the last.

-But it found _print_ and _loop_ in the parent context of the parent context, where all the builtins are defined.
+But it found _print_ and _loop_ in the parent context of the parent context, where all the built-ins are defined.

 <!-- With **do\in** we have access to words in current context and the words defined in a specified context (pos-printer) through the parent link. -->
 We can use functions **ls** (list) and **lsp** (list parent) to demonstrate this.